JJ/perl6em/txt/1-liners.md

 <a id="orgdac10d4"></a>

-## And filtering them (also applying things to a whole lot of them)
+## And filtering them

+(Also applying things to a whole lot of them).
 Now that we know how to deal with truths and untruths, we can use this knowledge to deal with sequences and filter them depending on whether a condition is true or not.
 We can, for instance, use ready-made functions such as `is-prime`